 After choosing a call, text, and data package and handing over the cash, the staff member inserted the SIM, confirmed that it worked, and I was on my way.
 The process took under ten minutes.

-Amaysim is often noticeably cheaper than the competition, especially if you want a useful amount of data.
-The SIM card costs $2 no matter where you buy it, and there’s a wide range of call, data and text packages at very competitive prices.
+Amaysim is often noticeably cheaper than the competition, especially if you want a lot of data.
+The SIM card typically costs $2 when you purchase in person, and is often free when you buy online.
+There’s a wide range of call, data, and text packages at pretty low prices.

-The pricier package options also include free calls to certain international destinations — if you plan to call home regularly, that’s definitely something to bear in mind.
-This page has the full range of options.
+The pricier package options also include free calls to certain international destinations.
+If you plan to call home regularly, that’s definitely something to bear in mind.

-Optus had unusually competitive pricing on my most recent trip, with a $30 AUD package that included the SIM, plus unlimited domestic calls and texts, and 10GB of data for the first month (dropping back to 3GB/month after that).
+Optus had particularly competitive pricing on my most recent trip.
+A $30 AUD package included the SIM, unlimited domestic calls and texts, and 30GB of data, but the best deal for shorter stays was a 40GB pack that cost $20 for the first month ($40 after that).

-If you’d prefer to use a voucher, they’re available anywhere that sells the SIM cards — you won’t have a problem finding somewhere in all but the smallest towns.
+As mentioned above, by default the call/text/data bundle you’ve chosen will renew every 28 days, using the payment method you specified.
+If you’ve turned auto-renewal off, you can use a voucher instead.
+They’re available anywhere that sells the SIM cards, and you won’t have a problem finding somewhere in all but the smallest towns.

-You can top up by buying a voucher from any Optus retail store, or anywhere else displaying the Optus logo, including supermarkets, gas stations, and convenience stores.
+You can top up by buying a voucher from an Optus retail store, or anywhere else displaying the Optus logo.
+That includes most supermarkets, gas stations, and convenience stores.